The Bakkafrost Group delivered a total operating EBIT of DKK 70.5 million in Q3

 11.0 million smolts in 2021, compared to 10.4 million smolts in 2020, 12.4

 million smolts in 2019 and 8.6 million smolts in 2018.
+Bakkafrost expects to

-The number and average weight of smolts released are key elements production of predicting Bakkafrost’s
+in Scotland.
+The number and average weight of smolts released are key elements

-Bakkafrost’s harvest volumes for 2021 in the Faroe Islands are expected to be
+Bakkafrost’s has previously announced expected harvest volumes for 2021 to be

-66,000 tonnes gutted weight and 40,000 tonnes gutted weight in Scotland.
-Hence
+66,000 tonnes gutted weight in the Faroe Islands and 40,000 tonnes gutted weight

-compared with 85,686 tonnes harvested in
+to be 96,000 tonnes gutted weight, compared with 85,686 tonnes harvested in

 The estimates for harvest volumes and smolt releases in both geographies are